avanderw/avanderw.github.io/static/blog/20251203T134726_understanding-wardley-mapping_9b296090.md

 - **Iterate and Update**: The map is used to curb bias, enhance communication, and continuously compare internal performance against competitive environments.
 Continuous practice is necessary for the technique to improve and remain relevant.

-## VI.
-Doctrine and Climate: Advanced Strategic Overlays
+## V. Doctrine and Climate: Advanced Strategic Overlays

 A Wardley Map's effectiveness is unlocked only when the Landscape is analyzed in conjunction with the Doctrine and the Climate.
 These components provide the strategic rules and the environmental context necessary for successful execution.